What is Nigeria's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

-In 2022, Nigeria adopted its Energy Transition Plan which aims to decarbonise the energy sector in line with Nigeria’s stated 2060 net zero target.19 However, the plan envisions a ramp up of gas use in the short term which increases the risk of stranded assets and puts the energy system on a carbon-intensive path.
+Nigeria’s 2022 Energy Transition Plan aims to decarbonise the energy sector in alignment with the stated 2060 net zero target.12 The plan envisions a ramp up of fossil gas use in the short term, increasing the risk of stranded assets and placing Nigeria’s energy system on a carbon-intensive path.